Multiple Indicator Cluster Survey

 The Multiple Indicator Cluster Survey (MICS) is a household survey programme developed by UNICEF to assist countries to fill gaps in data for monitoring the situation of children and women.

 Since the mid-1990s MICS has enabled many countries to produce statistically sound and internationally comparable estimates of a range of indicators related to health, education, child protection, and HIV and AIDS.
 MICS findings have been used extensively as a basis for policy decisions and programme interventions.
 They also assist in influencing public opinion on the situation of children and women around the world.

-In 2011, UNICEF is supporting the fourth round of this survey (MICS4).
+In 2011, UNICEF is supporting the fourth round of this survey in 2012-2014.
 Belarus, Bosnia and Herzegovina, Kazakhstan, the former Yugoslav Republic of Macedonia, the Moldova Republic, Montenegro, Serbia and Uzbekistan have confirmed their intention to take part.
-Click here for more about MICS4 implementation in the CEE/CIS region.
+Click here for more about MICS implementation in the CEE/CIS region.